dan-tgp/salesmagic/tgp-style-guide.md

 <!-- Version 1.0 -->
 <!-- This guide provides writing style and tone guidelines for TGP proposals -->

-# TGP Proposal Style Guide
+# TGP Blueprint Style Guide

 ## Voice and Tone Guidelines